Two factors determine your rent amount for the first and the last month of your stay.

 Daily contract — you pay rent for the number of days you book.

-Fortnightly — in a month, if you stay for 14 days or less, you pay half that month’s rent.
-If you stay for more than 14 days, you pay the full month’s rent.
+Fortnightly — in a month, if you stay for 14 days or less, you pay half that month's rent.
+If you stay more than 14 days, you pay the entire month's rent.
 Any excess rent will be reduced from the following month (if there is one).

-Monthly — every month, you pay the full month’s rent.
+Monthly — every month, you pay the entire month's rent.

-Regardless of the contract type (daily, fortnightly, or monthly) or move-in date, you will always be charged the full first month’s rent.
+Regardless of the contract type (daily, fortnightly, or monthly) or move-in date, you will always be charged the entire first month's rent.

-Because you will pay the full first month’s rent to book a place, any excess rent you pay in the first month is reduced from the second month’s rent.
+Because you will pay the entire first month's rent to book a place, any excess rent you pay in the first month is reduced from the second month’s rent.

 Examples

-For the fortnightly contract type, you pay half the rent for the second half of April, the full month’s rent for June and July, and half the rent for the first half of August.
+• For the fortnightly contract type, you pay half the rent for the second half of April, the entire month's rent for June and July, and half the rent for the first half of August.

-For the monthly contract type, you pay the full monthly rent for every month you stay.
+• For the monthly contract type, you pay the total monthly rent for every month you stay.

 Breakdown of the rent on a daily contract